adititiwariiiii/adititiwariiiii/README.md

-Heyaaa, I’m Aditiinterested in web development and designing,currently learning IT
+Heyaaa, I’m Aditi,interested in web development and designing,currently learning IT
 - 📫 How to reach me dm me at adititiwariiiii on instagram

 <!---